 When you file a joint tax return with your spouse, you are both jointly liable for back taxes.
 However, you may be able to apply for innocent spouse status if you can prove that your spouse caused your back taxes without your knowledge.

 It is not always easy to prove that you had no knowledge of your spouse’s actions, especially if you added your signature to the tax return.
 You need to demonstrate to the state that your spouse did one of the following without telling you:

 Innocent spouse relief is generally claimed by people who have separated from their spouse.
 If you possibly benefited from the misfiled tax return, you are unlikely to be accepted.

 Ignorance of an act is not always an excuse.
-Even if you have indicated that you didn’t know what your spouse did, you may still be responsible for the tax debt.
+Even if you have indicated that you didn’t know what your spouse did, you may still be responsible for the back taxes.

 When your state’s tax department believes that it can’t reasonably expect to collect your debt, representatives can assign the debt status as currently not collectible (CNC).
 Reasons you may qualify for CNC status include the following:

 CNC status doesn’t stop penalties and interest from accruing on your debt.
-If your financial situation improves, you will be liable for a larger tax debt.
+If your financial situation improves, you will be liable for a larger back taxes.